tubatechdynamics/offerings/about.md

 ### Jude Evangeline

 Blending a unique mix of social work experience and technological savvy, Jude serves as the bridge between the tech world and the non-profit sector.
 With a deep understanding of the challenges faced by non-profit organizations, Jude ensures that our solutions are not only technically robust but also aligned with the real-world needs of those we serve.
-Their empathetic approach guarantees that our technology doesn't just work—it makes a meaningful difference, much like a cat curling up to bring comfort.
+Their empathetic approach guarantees that our technology doesn't just work—it makes a meaningful difference.

 > "Non-profits are more than just organizations—they’re lifelines for communities.
 Our job is to make sure technology becomes an extension of their mission, not a roadblock.
 We create solutions that meet them where they are and help them get to where they want to be."
 >